lloydarnold/global-event-persistor/scrapers/gdelt_scrapers/README.md

 # livescraper.py Setup

 You will need the inference API in language_models running and the backend running for this code to run.
+Running this code will find all entries that satisfy the conditions given in filter.txt (format explained below) and add them to the specified database in the backend.

 # filter.txt format